mbautista-lab/Microelectronics/README.md

 ## Sample Course Outline: [Link](https://github.com/yamiversity/Microelectronics/blob/main/Outline)

-## Free online resources  / websites to learn microelectroncis:
+## Online resources  / websites to learn microelectroncis:

 1. [All About Circuits](https://www.allaboutcircuits.com):
       All About Circuits is an online resource that provides comprehensive educational materials on electronics,